jeremyBanks/database/README.md

 Flexible type parameters can be valuable, but when practical they should provide unobtrusive defaults for users that don't need them.

-An underscore prefix on a module, directory, or identifier name indicates that it's internal and isn't intended to be imported from outside of its parent tree.
+An underscore prefix on a file or directory name indicates that it's internal and isn't intended to be imported from outside of its parent directory.

+An underscore prefix on a property name indicates that it's internal and isn't intended to be referenced from outside of its package.
+TypeScript doesn't have a built-in visibility modifier between `protected` and `public`, like C#'s `internal` or Rust's `pub(crate)`.

+If you think your PR's commits are a mess, consider squash-merging.

 When written in ALL-CAPS (in prose, not code), the terms "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY",